The Cognitive Floor

 Consciousness Licensing

-The system that maintains millions just above the Floor by design — and the reason Nexus cannot afford to acknowledge the threshold exists.
+The system that maintains 2.3 million people within eight percentage points of the Floor by design — and the reason Nexus cannot afford to acknowledge the threshold exists.

 Dr. Felix Strand